triggermesh/docs/docs/targets/http.md

 ## Trigger Configuration

-Responses from the remote endpoint will generate new [CloudEvents][ce] that will be returned to TriggerMesh.
+Responses from the remote endpoint will generate new CloudEvents that will be returned to TriggerMesh.
 Those response events should not be re-processed by the HTTP Target.

 It is important that the Trigger that subscribes the HTTP Target to the Broker configure the appropriate filters to avoid these loops.